kianjw/Dyslexia_prediction/README.md

 The file Dyslexia_test_questions set.docx is the test that we created (we collected some formulas and data from several well-known sources)

-Instruction for how to run the app
+Instruction for how to run the app:

 Putting model.pkl and scaler.pkl in the same directory as app.py